scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

   - **Immediate combination** (Cases 2a, 2b in {{figure-1}}): The last AS on the up segment (which is necessarily a core AS) is the same as the first AS on the down segment.
 In this case, a simple combination of up and down segments creates a valid forwarding path.
 In Case 2b, only one segment is required.

 - **Peering shortcut** (Cases 3a and 3b): A peering link exists between the up and down segment, and extraneous path segments to the core are cut off.
 Note that the up and down segments do not need to originate from the same core AS and the peering link could also be traversing to a different ISD.
 - **AS shortcut** (Cases 4a and 4b): The up and down segments intersect at a non-core AS below the ISD core, thus creating a shortcut.
 In this case, a shorter path is made possible by removing the extraneous part of the path to the core.
-Note that the up and down segments do not need to originate from the same core AS and can even be in different ISDs (if the AS at the intersection is part of multiple ISDs).
+Note that the up and down segments do not need to originate from the same core AS.
 - **On-path** (Case 5): In the case where the source's up segment contains the destination AS or the destination's down segment contains the source AS, a single segment is sufficient to construct a forwarding path.
 Again, no core AS is on the final path.

 ## Path Authorization